netvlies/NetvliesBasecampBundle/README.md

 [![knpbundles.com](http://knpbundles.com/netvlies/NetvliesBasecampBundle/badge-short)](http://knpbundles.com/netvlies/NetvliesBasecampBundle)

 Symfony2 bundle around the basecamp-php client.
+It provides an easy way to integrate the new Basecamp API in your project.

 Installation
 ------------